 D. Matters related to intellectual property regimes (ToR I.4.1.3)

-Slovenia does not offer an intellectual property regime for which transparency requirements under the Action 5 Report (OECD, 2015[5]) were imposed.
+Portugal offers an intellectual property regime that is subject to transparency requirements under the Action 5 Report (OECD, 2015[5]).
+It states that the identification of the benefitting taxpayers will occur as follows: